Aušrininkai: Aušrinė

 Aušrinė, as the magazine for socialist students, was revived again in Marijampolė in December 1919.
 Due to financial difficulties and run-ins with the censors, the magazine was published irregularly.
 The publication ceased in December 1926 after the coup d'état of December 1926.
 Aušrinė appeared again in March 1931 as the magazine of free socialist thought.
 Its circulation was about 3,000 copies.
-Published by students at the University of Lithuania, it focused on ideology and theoretical and practical issues of socialism.
+Published by students at the University of Lithuania, it focused on the ideology as well as the theoretical and practical issues of socialism.
 After arrests of several leaders of Aušrininkai in March 1933, the publication was discontinued for good.

 From 1925, Aušrininkai published separate books and brochures.
 Brochures were printed on some basic theoretical questions such as The Fundamentals of Socialist Worldview or The Road to Socialism.
 Books included non-fiction works on Benoît Malon and Peter Kropotkin (both in 1928) and the tensions that later led to the Spanish Civil War (1933); translations of works by authors like Oscar Wilde (The Soul of Man under Socialism in 1928), Panait Istrati (The Thistles of the Bărăgan in 1932), Isadora Duncan (My Life in 1932–1933); fiction works by such Lithuanian authors as Vincas Kudirka (satire Cenzūros klausimas in 1927), Kazys Jakubėnas (collection of poems Tegyvuoja gyvas gyvenimas in 1931), Vytautas Montvila (collection of poems Naktys be nakvynės in 1933).